JeffVandrewJr/bitstein-test-env/README.md

 [@bitstein](https://twitter.com/bitstein) recently put out a tutorial on setting up a local BTC/LN regtest environment.

-I liked it, so I made the environment setup easier by dockerizing it.
+I liked it, so I made the environment setup easier by Dockerizing it.

 To set up the testing environment, simply clone this git repository, and then: